Jikunnn/Jikunnn/ReadMe.md

 # 💫 About Me:
 Goal-driven and motivated 4th year Computer Science Student at the FEU - Institute of Technology.
 Having hands on experience on web and mobile development, I am eager to learn more tools and frameworks to further enhance my knowledge on the field.
 I am also trying to learn Scripting and Machine Learning techniques using Python.
 Don't hesitate to leave a message if you are interested in collaborating.
-Let's Code Together!
+Let's code together!

 ## 🌐 Socials: